-For more than two decades, David led the H. E. Butt Foundation camp and Laity Lodge programs.
-During that period, he also launched two new programs: Laity Lodge Family Camp and H. E. Butt Foundation Outdoor School.
-In 2015, he was named President and CEO in 2015 and has led several new community engagement initiatives in San Antonio and South Texas since, including efforts to support mental health awareness, build capacity for non-profits, develop rural communities, and address the challenge of socio-economic inequity.
+For more than two decades, David led the H. E. Butt Foundation Camp and Laity Lodge programs.
+During that period, he also launched two new camping programs: Laity Lodge Family Camp and H. E. Butt Foundation Outdoor School.
+In 2015, he was named President and CEO and has led several new community engagement initiatives in San Antonio and South Texas since, including efforts to support mental health awareness, build capacity for non-profits, develop rural communities, and address the challenge of socio-economic inequity.

-David is skilled at relational team building and leadership development.
+David is skilled at relational team building, cultural change management, and leadership development.
 Under his leadership, the foundation has grown to one of the largest foundations in Texas and one of the largest operating foundations in the United States.

 With an extensive career in financial analysis, forecasting, and operational management, Janice has played a significant role in shepherding the financial and operational health of the Foundation during a season of tremendous growth.
 Named as Chief Financial Officer in 2018, Janice’s highly relational leadership style finds her travelling daily among our San Antonio, Kerrville, and Frio River Canyon locations.

 Prior to a call to enter into the nonprofit world, Janice served as the Global Corporate Controller for Rackspace, the world’s largest managed cloud provider.
 Before that she worked in the oil and gas industry, both as the Vice President of Finance for NuStar Energy and as the Director of Accounting and External Reporting for Valero Energy, the world’s largest independent petroleum refiner.

 A graduate of Texas State University, Janice serves on the board of Goodwill Industries of San Antonio.
 She and her husband James live in San Antonio with their family.